yukihito23/Exile_Scavenge/README.md

 Exile Extended Items: https://steamcommunity.com/sharedfiles/filedetails/?id=897168981 New Exile Items.

-Uncomment the classes on the end of the CfgExileScavenge.cpp files to get some actions that use these mod items if you use these Mods!
+Uncomment the classes on the end of the CfgExileScavenge.hpp files to get some actions that use these mod items if you use these Mods!

 > ## Installation:
 >
-> 1. Drop the bootstrap, core, holdactions, dialogs and Exile_Client_Overrides folders + the >  CfgFunctions.cpp, CfgExileScavange.cpp, CfgScavengeRecipes.cpp, CfgExileHoldActions.cpp files into the root of your mission directory.
+> 1. Drop the bootstrap, core, holdactions, dialogs and Exile_Client_Overrides folders + the >  CfgFunctions.hpp, CfgExileScavange.hpp, CfgScavengeRecipes.hpp, CfgExileHoldActions.hpp files into the root of your mission directory.
 > 2. Merge the content of the provided description.ext with your Exile missions description.ext.
 >
 > So it looks like this for example:
 >
 >	  // Add this on the end of your missions description.ext
->	  #include "CfgFunctions.cpp"
+>	  #include "CfgFunctions.hpp"
->	  #include "CfgRemoteExec.cpp"
+>	  #include "CfgRemoteExec.hpp"
->	  #include "CfgScavengeRecipes.cpp"
+>	  #include "CfgScavengeRecipes.hpp"
->	  #include "CfgExileScavenge.cpp"
+>	  #include "CfgExileScavenge.hpp"
->	  #include "CfgExileHoldActions.cpp"
+>	  #include "CfgExileHoldActions.hpp"
 >
 >	  // Just add this if you dont have already a RscTitles class within your mission!
->	  #include "CfgDialogs.cpp"
+>	  #include "CfgDialogs.hpp"
 >
 >	  // If you dont have any ExileCustommCode entrys yet
->	  #include "CfgExileCustomCode.cpp"
+>	  #include "CfgExileCustomCode.hpp"
 >
 >
-> 3. Merge the content of the provided CfgDialogs.cpp with your missions RscTitles class.
+> 3. Merge the content of the provided CfgDialogs.hpp with your missions RscTitles class.
 >
 > So it looks like this for example:
 >